Fire and rescue services

 If your taxi stops to pick up other passengers, get out of the taxi when it's safe to do so.
-Taxi drivers aren't allowed to pick up extra passengers but it sometimes happens.
+Taxi drivers aren't allowed to pick up extra passengers, but it sometimes happens.

-Rideshare apps are available.
+E-hailing services are available.
 Use the same precautions as taxis.

 If there's a natural disaster: